Skip to content

 Parameters

-tabPathFilename String
+tabPathFilename string

 buildIndexMode BuildIndexMode

-CreateTabFile(String, IEnumerable<TabDbfColumn>, IEnumerable<Feature>)
+CreateTabFile(string, IEnumerable<TabDbfColumn>, IEnumerable<Feature>)

 public static void CreateTabFile(string tabPathFilename, IEnumerable<TabDbfColumn> databaseColumns, IEnumerable<Feature> features)